Vertech Academy LogoVERTECH

 Frequently Asked Questions

-Can AI summarize my textbook chapters?
+Can AI summarize textbooks?

 #Reading#Textbooks#NotebookLM#ChatGPT#Comprehension#Study Tips